anbox-cloud/discourse-docs/howto/stream/client-side-keyboard.md

 You can use Anbox WebView to quickly integrate a client-side virtual keyboard feature into your mobile application.
 This client-side virtual keyboard can send text to the Android container on the fly when typing:

-* When the text editor of the application in the container gains focus, the client-side virtual keyboard pops up, and it disappears when the focus moves away.
+* When the text editor of the application in the instance gains focus, the client-side virtual keyboard pops up, and it disappears when the focus moves away.
 * When typing on the client-side virtual keyboard, the input text is sent to the Android container and displayed in the running application.

 The following steps provide general instructions for integrating the client-side virtual keyboard feature into an Android application.
 See [Customising the virtual keyboard](#customising) for additional implementation options.